An Extreme Statement on Home Audio. 2007

-In the late 90’s, the U.S. Ski and Snowboard Association, which manages Olympic skiing and snowboarding in the USA, faced a daunting task in modernization of its corporate image.
+In the late 90s, the U.S. Ski Association, faced a daunting task in modernization of its corporate image.
 While USSA had great equity in its marks among constituents, the logos did not portray an exciting, modern image, and USSA lacked the discipline to manage their use.

 “DWV did an extraordinary job in presenting a design that captured all of the 40 years of equity, and positioned the new mark to be one of the most exciting in Olympic sport.
 The very first design draft presented to USSA was a winner!
 The introduction was flawless, with nearly 100% marketplace acceptance within months – far ahead of projections!” – Bill Marolt – CEO, USSA